membraneframework-labs/guide/chapter2/demands.md

 Demands might have one of the following units:

 * `:bytes` — self-explanatory, refers to number of bytes as an actual amount of data
-* `:buffers` — when demanding n buffers, element expects to receive n Membrane.Buffer structs.
-Their size might be dependent on capabilities or from the previous elements or their configuration.
+* `:buffers` — when demanding _n_ buffers, element expects to receive _n_ Membrane.Buffer structs.
+Their size might be dependent on capabilities, the previous elements or their configuration.
 For example, element `Membrane.Element.File.Source` has option named `chunk_size` that defines how big the buffers are.

 Demand units handled by element should be specified as parameters of def_input_pads, i.e.: